contagon/handbook/handbook/10-aaronic-priesthood.md

 * Inviting all to receive the gospel.
 * Uniting families for eternity.

-The bishopric and youth quorum leaders, supported by advisers (see [10.5]), counsel together about how to accomplish this work.
-For more information about the work of salvation and exaltation, study [chapter 1].
+The bishopric and youth quorum leaders, supported by advisers (see [10.5]), counsel together about how to help accomplish this work.
+For more information about God’s work of salvation and exaltation, study [chapter 1].

 ### 10.2.1 Living the Gospel of Jesus Christ